All You Need to Know About Jiro-style Ramen

 General Ramen

-After sitting down, look at the menu and order from the waiter when you have decided.
+After sitting down, look at the menu and order directly from the waiter once you’ve made your decision.

 Portion of Noodles